GClunies/noaa_coops/README.md

     - Air temperature
     - Water temperature

-Compatibility with other data products listed on the may exist, but is not guaranteed at this time.
+Compatibility with other data products may exist, but is not guaranteed at this time.
+Feel free to submit a pull request if you would like to add addtional functionality.

 In the example below, water level data is retrieved for the Seattle station (`stationid`=9447130) for a 3 month period.